 Prostate Cancer

-As a man ages, it is natural for his prostate to become larger.
+As a person ages, it is natural for the prostate to become larger.
 This may lead to some health problems with urinary and sexual function.
 These issues can be similar to the symptoms of prostate cancer.
 Your health care provider can help you understand what your symptoms mean.

 Risk Factors